cudoventures/cudos-docs/docs/learn/introduction/overview.md

 - Scalability
 - Ability to deploy inter-chain smart contracts and build cross-chain applications.

 ### Developer Friendly

-Cudos Network supports smart contract development that compiles to Web Assembly.
+Cudos Network supports smart contract development that compiles to Web Assembly, using the [CosmWasm](https://cosmwasm.com) module.

 Rust developers can quickly set up a local and test network to build on.

-[CosmWasm](https://docs.cosmwasm.com/docs/1.0/) - a library of modular code needed for building a contract is a helpful resource.